Gyoza-Finance/docs/docs/user-docs/borrowing-and-liquidations.md

 ### How do I loop my exposure?

-Looping allows you to borrow USND against your deposited collateral (ETH, wstETH or rETH) and use it to buy more collateral, increasing your exposure to the underlying .
+Looping allows you to borrow GYUSD against your deposited collateral (ETH, wstETH or rETH) and use it to buy more collateral, increasing your exposure to the underlying .
 Liquity V2 comes with built-in automation to achieve this with one click (zappers).&#x20;

 Make sure you choose a frontend that supports this functionality, and be mindful of liquidity/slippage.